Get fit for free

-Military-style fitness classes are happening in parks up and down the country.
-There's no reason why you can't create your own boot camp-style workout for free and without someone barking orders at you.
+Military-style fitness classes are happening in parks around the country.
+There's no reason why you cannot create your own boot camp-style workout for free, and without someone barking orders at you.

-Just plan your routine, mixing running with a series of exercises like jumping jacks, squats, lunges, running up and down stairs, press-ups, bench dips and squat thrusts.
+Just plan your routine, mixing running with a series of exercises such as jumping jacks, squats, lunges, running up and down stairs, press-ups, bench dips and squat thrusts.

-Do a bit of research online to make sure you're doing the exercises correctly before starting out.
+Do some research online to make sure you're doing the exercises correctly before starting.
 For extra motivation, try to enrol a friend to do the boot camp sessions with you.

 People often give away fitness gear, such as weights, skipping ropes or exercise balls.
 They are the kind of things people buy with high hopes and the equipment then lies around gathering dust.

-Another option is to swap your own unwanted exercise gear for some different sports equipment using websites like Swapz.
+Another option is to swap your own unwanted exercise gear for some different sports equipment using websites such as Swapz.

-The idea of walking up to a group of strangers during a game of football and asking to join in may sound slightly unnerving but, provided you can work up the bottle, this is both an excellent way to get fit and make friends.
+The idea of walking up to a group of strangers during a game of football and asking to join in may sound slightly unnerving, but this is both an excellent way to get fit and make friends.

-If you want to give the gym a go or you're developing withdrawal symptoms after cancelling your membership, take advantage of the free 1-day gym passes many chains offer.
+If you want to give a gym a try or you're developing withdrawal symptoms after cancelling a membership, take advantage of the free 1-day gym passes many chains offer.

 The gym's employees will probably try their best to get you to sign up for paid membership afterwards, but there's no obligation whatsoever for you to do so.